imagentleman/httpea/README.md

 # httpea
-An iojs package that creates simple http server for the current folder using ES 2015 features (has no dependencies or config).
+An iojs package that creates a simple http server for the current folder using ES 2015 features (has no dependencies or config).
 Inspired by python's `python -m SimpleHTTPServer`

 ## Installation